Welcome to today's edition of the Rush 24-7 podcast.

 We're talking about rehearsing.

-You know, Romney, on the same, I think Rom Portman is portraying Obama, the uh uh Republican from Ohio.
+You know, Romney, on the same night, Rom Portman is portraying Obama, the Republican from Ohio.

-And apparently he is just being mean and interrupt and just he's he's he's it's got to the point where Romney said, get him out of here.
+And just, he's, it got to the point where Romney said, get him out of here.

 I'd rather face Obama than Portman.

-By the way, in this battleground poll, which shows Obama's still up by one, even though he's down 16 in independence, the the bad news for Obama in the poll is that most of the swing states polls he's not hitting fifty.
+By the way, in this Battleground poll, which shows Obama's still up by one, even though he's down 16 in independence, the bad news for Obama in the poll is that most of the swing states polls, he's not hitting 50.

 Actually, I think the worst news about this poll is that 85% of the sample was polled before the debate.